Calls from many women have been have been heard and now sanitary products will no longer be taxed as of 1 April 2019.

-A lot of news has been circulating about the need for increased employment of women in senior positions in various fields.
+A lot of news has been circulating about the need for increased employment of women in senior positions in various fields, especially economics where this independent panel weighed in.

-While greater awareness may seem like a cause for celebration, we still need to be conscious of and have conversations around the precise influence that women have within their respective industries in the country as a whole.
+While greater awareness is cause for celebration, we still need to be conscious of and have conversations around the precise influence that women have within their respective industries in the country as a whole.

-According to an article in EngineeringNews.com, the importance of having and seeing women in particular professional positions is necessary as they stand as role models for future generations.
-It exposed how few women there are in economic professions but also showcased the women already playing key roles.
+According to an article in EngineeringNews.com, the importance of having and seeing women in particular professional positions is necessary because they stand as role models for future generations.
+It exposes how few women there are in economic professions but also showcases the women already playing key roles.

 "In government positions, both globally and in South Africa, we have seen low female representation, with South Africa never having had a female Minister of Finance," the article explains.
 "Female role models can negate the stereotypes that continue to drive gender gaps in many fields, including in economics."